truenas/documentation/content/SCALETutorials/Shares/SMB/AddSMBShares.md

 TrueNAS uses [Samba](https://www.samba.org/) to provide SMB services.
 The SMB protocol has multiple versions.
 An SMB client typically negotiates the highest supported SMB protocol during SMB session negotiation.
-Industry-wide, SMB1 protocol (sometimes referred to as NT1) usage is being deprecated for security reasons.
+Industry-wide, SMB1 protocol (sometimes referred to as NT1) usage is deprecated for security reasons.
 However, most SMB clients support SMB 2 or 3 protocols, even when not default.

 {{< hint type=note >}}